 Trailer for Sundance Selected Doc 'What Happened, Miss Simone?'

 "I think the only way to tell you who I am these days, is to sing a song."
 Netflix has become quite the destination if you're looking to watch some great documentaries.
 Not only do they have a great library of docs from years past, but they've been picking up their own documentaries for distribution as well.
 One of them is What Happened, Miss Simone?, which was the opening night film at the 2015 Sundance Film Festival earlier this year.
 The doc dives into the life and career of legendary recording artist Nina Simone, looking at her musical genius, inner demons and incredible career, and now the first trailer is here.
-Watch!
+Enjoy.

 What Happened, Miss Simone? is directed by Liz Garbus (Bobby Fischer Against the World, Killing in the Name).
 Classically trained pianist, dive-bar chanteuse, black power icon, and legendary recording artist Nina Simone lived a life of brutal honesty, musical genius, and tortured melancholy.
 The film stays true to Simone’s subjectivity by mining never-before-heard tapes, rare archival footage, and interviews with close friends and family.
 Charting Simone’s musical inventiveness alongside the arc of her Jim Crow childhood, defining role in the Civil Rights Movement, arrival at Carnegie Hall, self-imposed exile in Liberia, and solitary life in France.
 The documentary will hit Netflix exclusively beginning on June 26th this summer.

 Reader Feedback - 4 Comments

 That looks like a very good watch ...

 "Birds flying high, you know how I feel..."

 Did that NINA biopic starring Zoe Saldana get scraped?

 Super down for this.
 She's a timeless powerhouse of a woman.

 Carpola on May 1, 2015